Comedy Central Productions Logo

 Comedy Central Productions Logo 1991

-In 1991, due to the merger of the two TV channels, the Comedy Central Productions network appeared.
-Its logo was based on a blue planet – obviously Earth with one large dark continent.
+In 1991, following the merger of the two TV channels, the Comedy Central Productions network was formed.
+Its logo was based on a blue planet, obviously Earth, with one large dark continent.
 The space object surrounded a wide black ribbon with white text “COMEDY CENTRAL.”
 All letters were converted to uppercase, with the first “C” standing alone.
 In the planet’s northern hemisphere, the artists depicted three multi-story buildings in a cartoon style.
 On the roof of one of the skyscrapers was a television transmitter.
 The author of this version is PMcD Design.

 1997 – 2000